 Sensei Robert Chodo Campbell co-founded the New York Zen Center for Contemplative Care.
-The organization delivers contemplative approaches to care through education, direct service and meditation practice.
+The organization delivers contemplative approaches to care through education, direct service, and meditation practice.
 In order to bring the work to a broader audience, he co-developed the Foundations in Contemplative Care Training Program.
 Chodo is part of the core faculty for the Buddhist Track in the Master in Pastoral Care and Counseling at NYZCCC’s education partner, New York Theological Seminary.
 He teaches in the University of Arizona Medical School’s Center for Integrative Medicine’s Integrative Medicine Fellowship.
-Chodo is a dynamic, earthy, and visionary leader and teacher, Chodo has travelled extensively in the U.S teaching in various institutions as well as bearing witness to the suffering of HIV/AIDS in Zimbabwe and South Africa.
+Chodo is a dynamic, earthy, and visionary leader and teacher, Chodo has traveled extensively in the U.S teaching in various institutions as well as bearing witness to the suffering of HIV/AIDS in Zimbabwe and South Africa.
 His public programs have introduced thousands to the practices of mindful and compassionate care of the living and dying.
 30,000 people listen to his podcasts each year.
 His passion lies in bereavement counseling and advocating for change in the way our healthcare institutions work with the dying.
-He is a Senior Soto Zen priest and Soto Zen Teacher.
+His work has been featured in the New York Times, PBS, Tricycle, Parabola and other media outlets.
+He is a recognized Soto Zen Teacher with the American Zen Teachers Association, White Plum Asanga, and Soto Zen Buddhist Association.

 Sensei Koshin Paley Ellison, MFA, LMSW, DMIN, co-founded the New York Zen Center for Contemplative Care, the first Zen-based organization to offer fully accredited ACPE clinical chaplaincy training in America.
 NYZCCC delivers contemplative approaches to care through education, direct service, and meditation practice.
 Paley Ellison is the academic advisor for the Buddhist students in the Master in Pastoral Care and Counseling program at NYZCCC’s education partner, New York Theological Seminary.
 He has served as the co-director of Contemplative Care Services for the Department of Integrative Medicine and as the chaplaincy supervisor for the Pain and Palliative Care Department at Mount Sinai Beth Israel Medical Center, where he also served on the Medical Ethics Committee.
 He is currently on the faculty of the University of Arizona Medical School’s Center for Integrative Medicine’s Integrative Medicine Fellowship, and he is a visiting professor at the McGovern Center for Humanities and Ethics, of the University of Texas Health Science Center of Houston Medical School.
 Paley Ellison is a dynamic, original, and visionary leader and teacher.
 Koshin is the co-editor of Awake at the Bedside: Contemplative Teachings on Palliative and End of Life Care (Wisdom Publications, 2016).
 His work has been featured in the New York Times, PBS, Tricycle and others.
 Through his six years of training at the Jungian Psychoanalytic Association as well as clinical contemplative training at both Mount Sinai Beth Israel Medical Center and NewYork Presbyterian Medical Center which culminated in his role as an ACPE Certified Educator, chaplain, and Jungian psychotherapist.
 He began his formal Zen training in 1987, and he is a recognized Soto Zen Teacher by the American Zen Teachers Association, White Plum Asanga, and Soto Zen Buddhist Association.
 He serves on the Board of Directors at the New York Zen Center for Contemplative Care and Barre Center for Buddhist Studies.